REST API for integrating zTester with your CI/CD pipeline and external tools

 run: |

-response=$(curl -X POST https://ztester.zavecoder.com/api/v1/test-runs \
+response=$(curl -s -X POST https://ztester.zavecoder.com/api/v1/test-runs \

 -H "Authorization: Bearer ${{ secrets.ZTESTER_API_KEY }}" \